Speech Movement and Acoustic Analysis Tracking (SMAAT)

 Background

 Speech Sound Disorders (SSDs) encompass a range of difficulties in speech planning and production that affects as many as 20% of preschool children.
 A SSD not only puts a child at serious and immediate educational disadvantages, activity limitations, frustration, and isolation but also has a huge impact on a child's quality of life.
 Timely and accurate diagnosis is therefore vital to receiving the right treatment, and reducing the impact of the disorder.
 However, due to several significant barriers, it is difficult to determine the presence or absence of a SSD and to differentially diagnose a SSD.
-These barriers are insufficient time and clinical resources, limited clinical expertise in remote areas, and inefficient and variable assessment procedures with compromised accuracy.
+These barriers include insufficient time and clinical resources, limited clinical expertise in remote areas, and inefficient and variable assessment procedures with compromised accuracy.